tess-jl/aws-developer-course/notes/11_AWS_Monitoring_Audit.md

 detailed monitoring--> EC2 console--> ASGs --> monitoring tab --> can "Enable Group Metrics Collection" --> click on instance --> monitoring tab --> "Enable Detailed Monitoring"

+### CloudWatch Alarms
+**alarms** = used to trigger notifs for any metric -can be attached to ASG, EC2 actions, SNS notifs -customizable
+-states:
+* **OK** --> no alarm
+* **INSUFFICIENT_DATA** --> unsure if OK or ALARM
+* **ALARM** --> alarm in place, actions happening/happened
+-period of alarm (see Alarm preview when creating alarm) --> time (s) to evaluate metric -high res custom metrics --> either 10 or 30 s

+Hands On
+-CloudWatch dash --> Alarms portion
+-e.g. alarm for scaling down ASG, when look at scaling policy we see how the alarm is related -when creating alarm can control if email is sent

+### CloudWatch Logs